To the Stars Volume I: Quantum Entanglement

 They held this entire conversation with faces as motionless as if they were carved of alabaster.
 For Kyubey, this was typical, but for Mami, it was something she had learned painstakingly over the years.

-She stepped into her personal vehicle, and in her case, it really was personal, intended for only her use at all times, and rather larger than the typical model.
+She then stepped into her personal vehicle, and in her case, it really was personal, intended for only her use at all times, and rather larger than the typical model.
 Then, in a maneuver that dated back into the mists of human history, she got out the other side into the backside of the tube, relying on the bulk of the vehicle to block her from view.
 Its size really helped in situations like this.

 She transformed, ribbons of light enveloping her, hoping the brightness of the event wasn't obvious from the other side.